Microwave ablation for twin-reversed arterial perfusion sequence.

 - Fetal Anomalies

 - Thoraroamniotic shunts

 - Microwave Ablation

 - Fetal transfusion

 - Cornual pregnancy

 At Carolinas Medical Center Maternal-Fetal Medicine Division, Dr. Stephenson continued to build her fetoscopy skills and performed the region's first fetoscopic surgery in 2006.
-In October 2007, under the mentorship of world-renowned pediatric and fetal surgeon, Dr. Timothy Crombleholme, Dr. Stephenson undertook an extensive training program in the treatment of Twin-Twin Transfusion Syndrome (TTTS) at the Fetal Care Center of Cincinnati (FCCC).
-TTTS is a fetal intervention offered by few medical centers in the country, and Dr. Stephenson is one of only a few specialists in the United States skilled in this procedure.
+In October 2007, under the mentorship of world-renowned pediatric and fetal surgeon, Dr. Timothy Crombleholme, Dr. Stephenson undertook an extensive training program in the treatment of Twin-Twin Transfusion Syndrome (TTTS) at the Cincinnati Fetal Center (CFC).
+Fetoscopic laser photocoagulation is a fetal intervention offered by only a few medical centers in the country, and Dr. Stephenson is one of the specialists in the United States skilled in this procedure.

-Dr. Stephenson is board certified in two specialty areas: obstetrics/gynecology and maternal-fetal medicine.
-In 2009, she was recognized as one of the "Top Doctors in Charlotte" by Charlotte Magazine and most recently selected to join "Top Doctors in America."
+Dr. Stephenson is board certified in two specialty areas: Obstetrics/gynecology and Maternal-Fetal Medicine.
+Since 2009, she has been recognized yearly as one of the "Top Doctors in Charlotte" by Charlotte Magazine and most recently selected to join "Top Doctors in America."